• Skip to main content

 Researchers

-To assess the financial soundness of business, researchers use various financial statements.
+Researchers use various financial statements to assess a business’s financial soundness.
 Fund flow statements help derive conclusions about the financial position of enterprises.

 Limitations of Fund Flow Statements

 • Only provides additional information about funds.
-Therefore it cannot be the substitute of the financial statements.
+Therefore, it cannot be considered a substitute for financial statements.

 • It uses historical data, so it is not prepared with much accuracy.

-• These statements only cover changes in working capital, not the cash.
-However, analyzing changes in cash is a must.
+• These statements only cover changes in working capital, not cash.
+However, for businesses analyzing changes in cash is very essential.

 • Important non-fund transactions are not included in these statements.